 Chai is so prevalent in India and Sri Lanka that it could be called the “National Drink”.
 It is very common to see the “Tea Wadis” serving their chai to the walk-by traffic.
-In North America we have coffee carts.
-In the sub continent and Sri Lanka you have the “Wadis”.
-Paint the following picture in your mind… The tea wadis cart has a well-used look (bashed and dented!) quite often with a charcoal fire going keeping the water boiling so steam and smoke are rising, and old evaporated milk can full of sugar, another bashed and dented can with the masala chai spices, an eclectic collection of semi-clean mugs and glasses and a wizened chai expert deftly pouring back and forth from great heights tea with spices and milk combining the ingredients.
+In North America we have the coffee carts, in the sub-continent and Sri Lanka you have the “Wadis”.
+Paint the following picture in your mind… The tea wadis cart has a well-used look (bashed and dented) often with a charcoal fire going, keeping the water boiling so steam and smoke are rising, an old evaporated milk can full of sugar, another bashed and dented can with the masala chai spices, an eclectic collection of semi-clean mugs and glasses and a wizened chai expert deftly pouring back and forth from great heights, tea with milk and spices, combining the ingredients.
 Once combined it is normal to add a fantastic amount of sugar for that real chai experience!

-- A rich combination of chocolate and chai.
+Chocolate Chai: A happy marriage of chocolate and chai.

-Indian Spiced Chai - This is a robust tea with strong Indian “Masala” chai spice notes.
+Indian Spice Chai: This is a robust tea with strong Indian “Masala” chai spice notes.

-Indian Summer Chai - A surprising and unique blend of summery strawberry and chai.
+Indian Summer Chai: Surprising and unique blend of summer strawberry harvest and chai.

-Ozark Autumn Chai - A cozy chai with the unmistakable flavor of fresh, ripe, Ozark apples.
+Ozark Autumn Chai: Cozy chai with the unmistakable flavor of fresh, ripe Ozark apples.

 Pumpkin Chai: Warming and comforting in the chai tradition with pumpkin ghoulish notes.